Fieldwork Brewing Company, 560 Munras Avenue, Monterey, California |

 Our next taster was This Was The Way (6.6% ABV), a Red IPA with Amarillo hops that was just nice and drinkable--in fact, I could be happy drinking a few cans of this.
 It was brewed with the intention of re-introducing American Red IPA, and I personally think that’s a very good idea.

 And then there was Ready Set Let’s Go (8.2% ABV), a West Coast DIPA with Citra, El Dorado, and Waimea hops, which introduced, wow, um, a new taste for both of us.
 And I’m talking about Rick, the Bay Area beer expert, and myself, the US-born Yorkshire beer expert.
 This is new territory for beer in general.
 Our taste buds felt like pioneers forging new hops territory.
 I’ve had Waimea hops before, and I’ve learned to love El Dorado.
 So is it the marriage of these two, a marriage made in hops heaven?
 The name of this beer came from the suggestion of rockets of flavours being fired, and yeah, I can go with that.
 Let me fasten my seatbelt first...
 I ended up ordering a pint of The Lucky Ones (6.4% ABV), a DDH West Coast IPA brewed with Simcoe, Nelson, and Amarillo, and Rick ordered a pint of Doobie Bounce (8.0% ABV), a West Coast DIPA brewed with Denali, Eureka, and Columbus hops.
 We found a seat in the middle of the crowded garden and proceeded to explore our pints.
 The first sip of The Lucky Ones immediately transfixed me, and I was in love.
-Rick's pint was supposedly brewed in honour of Michael McDonald (as opposed to what happens when one drops their spliff), and it was also very tasty.
+Rick's pint was supposedly brewed in honour of Michael McDonald of the Doobie Brothers (as opposed to what happens when one drops their spliff), and it was also very tasty.

 Fieldworks is obviously a popular place for drinks after work, even on this Monday.
 Over to one side we had a view of four historic flags flying over the neighbouring Transit Plaza: Spain, who established the Mission and Presidio of Monterey in 1602; Argentina, because during the Argentine war in 1818, Argentine Privateer Hipólito Bouch occupied Monterey for a few days in 1818; Mexico, which in 1822 won its freedom from Spain, and therefore California was part of Mexico; and finally the United States, when the flag had only 28 stars representing the 28 states at the time.